-In India, marriage is considered to be a sacred institution, and any ceremony or rituals that are associated with marriage and the longevity of marriage is considered to be highly auspicious.
-One such festival that is associated with marriage and for the longevity of conjugal bliss is the festival of Teej.
+In India, marriage is a sacred institution, and any ceremony or rituals that are associated with marriage and the longevity of marriage is highly auspicious.
+One such festival that is associated with marriage and the longevity of conjugal bliss is the festival of Teej.
 During the Teej festival, married women observe a strict fast throughout the day for the long life of their husbands.
 Unmarried girls also observe this fast to pray for a worthy husband.
 The festival of Teej signifies the devotion of the wife towards her husband.

 Significance of Kajari Teej

 Kajari Teej festival celebrates the spirit of womanhood and pray for the prosperity and long life of husbands as well as the safety and wellbeing of offspring.
 Married women observe this festival with great enthusiasm and gaiety.
 The festival also welcomes the beginning of the monsoon, which comes as a relief from the scorching heat of the summers.
 The monsoon season heralds prosperity and excitement.
 All the Teej festivals are observed during the Shravan month.
 Kajari Teej endorses the uniqueness of the Indian culture, and while it is celebrated for two consecutive days, the essence of the festival lasts long through the Janmashtami